WilsonOh/CPP_HTTP_Client/README.md

 }
 ```
 #### Methods
-The methods are written in a way which supports chaining
+The methods are written in a way, which supports chaining
  ```cpp
 static HttpClient new_client(const std::string &url); // Constructor method which takes in a url string,
                                                        // parses it internally and returns a HttpClient object